spacemeshos/docs/docs/start/smesher/post_1n.md

 ./merge-node --from <source_path> --to <target_path>
 ```

-Where: `source_path` is the path to the node you want to merge from and `target_path` is the path to the node you want to merge to.
+Where: `source_path` is the path to the node data you want to merge from and `target_path` is the path to the node data you want to merge to.

 :::note